Climate Pledge Arena: Features and amenities

-The post-renovation Climate Pledge Arena is 740,000 sqft and has 17,100 seats in its hockey configuration, with higher capacities for other events.
-Most of the lower level seats are subterranean, while the concourse and main south entrance at the Alaska Airlines Atrium are near ground level.
+The post-renovation Climate Pledge Arena is 740,000 sqft and has 17,100 seats in its ice hockey configuration, with higher capacities for other events.
+Most of the lower-level seats are subterranean, while the concourse and main south entrance at the Alaska Airlines Atrium are near ground level.
 The arena has several food vendors that use Amazon One for contactless payments.

 The arena has a pair of six-sided ceiling scoreboards in lieu of the traditional single, center-hung scoreboard used in other indoor arenas.
 They were designed to not interfere with sightlines and are also positioned higher than other NHL scoreboards.

 Concurrent with the announcement that the arena would be named Climate Pledge Arena, it was stated that the venue would aim to receive a net-zero certification by pledging to have all events be "zero-waste" (through use of compostable containers and reduction of single-use plastic), use captured rainwater for its ice surface, and source at least 75% of food served at the arena from local producers.
+All fans holding a ticket to a public event at the arena can claim a free public transit pass for use starting two hours before the doors open and until two hours after the end of the event.
+In the first year that the passes were available to Kraken and Storm ticketholders, 25% of fans used public transit.